Forhago/brianye.github.io/index.md

 ## About Me

 When I was still in high school, I did not have a clear idea of what I wanted to do the in future.
-Even in college, for the first few years, I was an undecided major, while everyone around me knew exactly what kind of field they wanted to go into.
+Even in college, for the first few years, I was undecided about my major, while everyone around me knew exactly what kind of field they wanted to go study.
 For the longest time, I took classes in a large variety of subjects, but nothing caught my interest.

-It wasn't until later that I took an introduction computer science class, and realized soon after, that I loved it.
+It wasn't until later when I took an introduction computer science class that I realized I loved it.
 I decided that I wanted to become a programmer.
 Already behind on schedule, I took summer classes in order to stay on top of the game and graduate on time.
 Though it was extremely challenging, I enjoyed every step of the way.

 There are multiple areas in the field that I am interested in.
-Some of which includes game development, mobile application development, web developer, software developer, etc. I find it extremely blessed that I am given an opportunity to apply and work in any of these areas, and I will go into my goals with the greatest ambition.
+Some of which includes game development, mobile application development, web developer, software developer, etc. I find it extremely blessed that I am given an opportunity to apply and work in any of these areas.
+I head forward with the greatest ambition.
 I am passionate about what I do, and I want to make a difference.